Are Paid or Free Therapist Directories Worth It? A Definitive Guide

 All of these questions are ones that we will discuss in this post!
 We will examine the different therapist directories where therapists can create a profile and list themselves.
 I’ll also give you all the details about the pros, cons, and costs of these therapists directories, so that you can make an informed decision about what the best approach is for you and your practice.

-Section One: What can a listing in a therapist directory do for you?
+Section One: What can a listing in paid or free therapist directories do for you?

 The Limitations of Gaining Visibility Through a Therapist Directory

-The main reason to create a listing in a therapist directory is to gain visibility and, hopefully to attract more clients.
+The main reason to subscribe to a paid or free therapist directories is to gain visibility and, hopefully to attract more clients.
 But, many of the general therapist directories are quite oversaturated.
 You will have to take the time to make your listing stand out, and it would be a mistake to rely on your listing too heavily.
 It could be a useful *part* of your practice-building strategy – but it should not be the core of that strategy.

 It is good to know, however, that more specialized listings can be less saturated and, therefore, more useful.
 If you have specialized training (for example, if you are a Gottman trained marriage counselor) or are part of a particular group or community (such as a minority or religious group) there may be potential clients specifically seeking out therapists with your expertise or background.
 In this case, it is crucial to make sure that you are listed on these specialized directories *and* that your website is set up so that it will be included in the search results when someone searches for these topics.